30 May 2026

 The deregistration of Susan Nurmsalu Pty Ltd was announced in an ASIC Gazette (published by the Australian Securities & Investments Commission) on 18 October 2005.
 That was around the time that Susan left Trent Nathan.
 I’m guessing that she then was aged around 50, with decades of creativity left in her.

-Her siblings have a Web presence, either, unless under changed names.
-We can but wish them the best, along with their father.
+Her siblings do not have a Web presence, either, unless under changed names.
+We can but wish all of them the best.

 FOOTNOTE